CAM603/CAM603/README.md

   <a href="https://www.linkedin.com/in/cameron-hawley/" target="_blank">LinkedIn</a>
 </p>

-<p align="center">I'm a full stack web developer and recent graduate of <a href="https://lambdaschool.com/" target="_blank">Lambda School</a>, currently looking to join a company who needs a passionate developer and employee.</p>
+<p align="center">I'm an avid software engineer who loves creating responsive, accessible and visually appealing websites and developing open sourced projects with the goal of helping other developers.
+Driven by progression, I am inspired to continuously improve and expand upon my knowledge.
+I recently graduated from <a href="https://lambdaschool.com/" target="_blank">Lambda School's</a> full stack web development and computer science curriculum and am currently looking to join a company who needs a passionate developer and employee.</p>

 ---

-### _I'm currently seeking my first web developer job, but in the meantime..._
+### _I'm Currently seeking my first web developer job, but in the meantime..._

-- 🔭 I’m currently working on ... building a website for a successful marketing company looking for more exposure
+- 🔭 I’m working on ... building a website for a successful marketing company looking for more exposure and releasing my first open sourced project
-- 🌱 I’m currently learning ... content management systems
+- 🌱 I’m learning ...
+Next.js
 - 🤝 I’m looking to collaborate on ... anything I get the chance to
 - 🤔 I’m looking for help with ... getting my first full time web developer job
 - 💬 Ask me about ... my time at Lambda School